 I have been part of the #DigiLearnSector community for some time now and I have learned so much.
 It can be sometimes difficult to attend sessions since my academic teaching often spreads over the recognised lunchtime period but I try to catch up with the recordings where possible.
-I always accept every invite so that they appear within your work calendar and know that the community is understanding of other commitments and I can ‘pop-in’ to participate with the discussion.
-Engaging with the community has also allowed me to extend my digi-network making well-established links with experts in their own fields.
+I always accept every invite so that they appear within your work calendar and know that the community is understanding of other commitments and I can ‘pop in‘ to participate with the discussion.
+Engaging with the community has also allowed me to extend my Digi-network making well-established links with experts in their own fields.
 These connections go beyond the fantastic TEAMs area to other social platforms including Twitter and YouTube.

 Participate and innovate

 I am never a silent lurker within sessions.
 I am always keen to interact with the speaker and presentation.
-This could be through asking questions to celebrate how fantastic the information and practice is to asking questions which might challenge or encourage further information to be shared.
+This could be through asking questions to celebrate how fantastic the information and practice are by asking questions which might challenge or encourage further information to be shared.
 I am an active member within the TEAMs area as well as within webinars.
 I engage with posts and provide answers from my own viewpoint to questions.
 Through developing a discussion, that might include challenging some of the initial points, it allows us to develop our own understanding of a topic.
 I really believe that we don’t all have to invent something new.
-It is through listening to what other people have done which allows us to innovate, adapt and improve existing practice within our own settings.
+It is through listening to what other people have done which allows us to innovate, adapt and improve existing practices within our own settings.

 Develop and support (CPD opportunities)